 - Employees (See Section III for use of alcohol at NMC-related off-campus events)

 It is forbidden to serve, sell or consume alcohol on any campus of Northwestern Michigan College except in licensed facilities or areas specifically designated by the President of the College and this policy.

 - Licensed College Facilities

-The College is authorized by the Michigan Liquor Control Commission (MLCC) to provide licensed beverage services at the following locations: Oleson Center, Great Lakes Campus (Hagerty Center, Great Lakes Culinary Institute, Water Studies Institute, and Rotary Hall), Michigan Technical Education Center (Main Hall and Construction Bay), and specific areas of the Dennos Museum Center (Sculpture Court, Janis Room, corridors outside Milliken Auditorium and between the Sculpture Court and the Milliken Auditorium).
+The College is authorized by the Michigan Liquor Control Commission (MLCC) to provide licensed beverage services at the following locations: Oleson Center, Great Lakes Campus (Hagerty Center, Great Lakes Culinary Institute, Water Studies Institute, and Rotary Hall), Parsons-Stulen Building (Main Hall and Construction Bay), and specific areas of the Dennos Museum Center (Sculpture Court, Janis Room, corridors outside Milliken Auditorium and between the Sculpture Court and the Milliken Auditorium).
 Cocktails, beer and wine may be sold or served by trained staff to patrons of scheduled events at these licensed facilities.
 Beverages are provided in conformance and compliance with the requirements of the MLCC and the laws of the State of Michigan.
 The College is responsible for all alcoholic beverage sales: no alcoholic beverage may otherwise be made available or brought onto the licensed premises.
 The College reserves the right to withhold alcoholic beverage service to any individual.
 Licensed facilities have their own rules and procedures concerning the purchase, sale and consumption of alcohol.
-These rules and procedures are available from the Hagerty Center Director (995-3150) and the Great Lakes Culinary Institute Purchasing and Receiving Technician (995-1390).
+These rules and procedures are available from the Hagerty Center Director (995-3150) and the Beverage Manager and Great Lakes Campus Purchasing Coordinator (995-1390).